In this video we'll look at how to rank values in ascending or descending order using the RANK function.

-Here we have a table that contains 5 test scores for a group of students and an average score in Column I.
+Here we have a table that contains five test scores for a group of students and an average score in Column I.

 How can we rank these students from highest to lowest scores?

 Well, one option is to sort the students by average score in descending order.
-Next, you can enter 1 for the rank of the first student in the list, 2 for the second, in then just drag down with the fill handle to fill in the rest of the ranks.
+Next, you can enter a "1" for the rank of the first student, "2" for the rank of the second student, and then just double-click the fill handle to copy that down.

 This works fine, but it's not dynamic.
 If the test scores will be changing over time, or if you don't want to sort the list first, a better approach is to use the RANK function to calculate a rank.

 Let me undo these last changes and let's try it out.

 The RANK function takes three arguments: number, ref, and an optional argument called order.
 "Number" is the number being ranked, "ref" represents an array of numbers to rank against, and "order" specifies if rank should be calculated in ascending or descending order.